Leonandro/An-analysis-of-the-differences-between-genders-and-ethnic-groups-in-UFRN/README.md

 # Author
 Leonandro Valério Barbosa Gurgel

-# An analysis of the differences between genders and ethnic groups in URFN
+# An analysis of the differences between genders and ethnic groups in UFRN
 A little analysis of the differences between genders and ethnic groups in the Federal University of the Rio Grande do Norte.

 # Analysis